AI-estimated baseline profile. Be the first to log a session!

 What does 2011 Menghai "Wei Zui Yan" Ripe Pu-erh Tea Cake taste like?

-This dark from Yunnan, China offers a distinctive drinking experience.
 This robust Ripe Pu-erh from the Menghai Tea Factory offers a deeply satisfying experience.
 Expect a bold, earthy profile with hints of aged wood and a comforting, smooth finish.
 Its "Strongest Flavor.
-It sits in the "Earthy" and "Rich" and "Smooth" flavor families, so expect a cup that leans earthy and rich and smooth.
+It leans earthy, rich and smooth.

 How should I brew 2011 Menghai "Wei Zui Yan" Ripe Pu-erh Tea Cake?